rohanmushan/Virtual-Calculator-using-OpenCV/README.md

-# 🖐️ Virtual Hand Gesture Calculator
+# Virtual Calculator using OpenCV

-A computer vision-based **virtual calculator** that allows users to perform mathematical operations using **hand gestures** detected via a webcam.
+A computer vision-based **virtual calculator using opencv** that allows users to perform mathematical operations using **hand gestures** detected via a webcam.
 The calculator is built using **OpenCV, Mediapipe, and Python**, allowing users to interact with virtual buttons through a **pinch gesture**.

 ---